In Freising’s rose gardens

 Two rose varieties have "Freising" in their names:

-• the shrub rose "Freisinger Morgenröte", introduced in 1988 by breeder W. Kordes' Söhne; the fragrant flowers are orange on a yellow background, semi-double, elegantly shaped and borne in clusters.
+- the shrub rose "Freisinger Morgenröte", introduced in 1988 by breeder W. Kordes' Söhne; the fragrant flowers are orange on a yellow background, semi-double, elegantly shaped and borne in clusters.

-• the ornamental shrub rose "Rosenstadt Freising", bred by W. Kordes' Söhne in 2003; it is known for its unique colouring, as the flowers - white with a red edge - bear the city colours of Freising.
+- the ornamental shrub rose "Rosenstadt Freising", bred by W. Kordes' Söhne in 2003; it is known for its unique colouring, as the flowers - white with a red edge - bear the city colours of Freising.
 The rose is semi-double and grows in clusters.

 Impressions: Freising rose varieties, splendour of blossoms on house facades and rose island

-Following the overwhelming response, the organiser has announced a new edition for 2026: on Mother's Day weekend, 9 and 10 May 2026, 130 selected exhibitors with almost 40 horticultural businesses from a total of six countries are expected to attend the expanded site, including specialists in peonies, irises, daylilies, hostas, roses, clematis, orchids, pelargoniums, cacti and other desert plants, wild perennials, herbs and tomato seedlings.
-In addition, there will of course be a selection of gardening tools and accessories, handicrafts, natural products and ingredients for good nutrition.
-The range of food and drink on offer is also growing, and exciting activities await our youngest guests, such as tree climbing and guided crafts with wood or herbs.
+Following the overwhelming response in 2025, the Garden Days were held once again in Freising-Weihenstephan in 2026.
+Over the Mother’s Day weekend of 9 and 10 May 2026, around 140 selected exhibitors, including nearly 40 horticultural businesses from six countries, were represented across an expanded site: these included specialists in peonies, irises, daylilies, hostas, roses, clematis, orchids, pelargoniums, cacti and other desert plants, wild perennials, herbs and tomato seedlings.
+There was also a selection of gardening tools and accessories, arts and crafts, natural products and ingredients for healthy eating.
+The range of food and drink on offer was also wide, and exciting activities awaited the youngest guests, such as tree climbing and guided craft sessions using wood or herbs.
+Over the two days, around 15,000 visitors enjoyed the programme.